Pete Ganbarg

-Pete Ganbarg is a 2-time Grammy Award-winning music business executive who is currently President of A&R for Atlantic Records. and President of ATCO Records.
+Pete Ganbarg is a 2-time Grammy Award-winning music business executive who served as President of A&R at Atlantic Records from 2008-2024.
+He currently serves as President of Pure Tone Music.

 Pete began his career in A&R in 1989 at SBK Records through a mutual friendship with SBK founder Charles Koppelman's son, Brian Koppelman.
 Brian had previously encouraged Pete to join the label while student-teaching English in Middletown, Connecticut, stating “one day you have to work for my dad.”
 When SBK ceased operations in the late-1990s, Pete joined Clive Davis at Arista Records as Sr. Director, A&R. The first artist he worked with at Arista was Santana, for whom Pete conceived and A&R’d the 30× Platinum World Wide, 9X Grammy Winning Album of the Year, Supernatural.

 In early 2001, Pete left Arista and joined Epic Records as Sr. Vice President, A&R.